 Metal Crowns

-Pros: Metal crowns offer superior strength and longevity.
+Pros: Metal crowns offer strength and longevity.
 They’re great for molars and withstand years of wear and tear.

 Cons: The most significant drawback of metal crowns is their metallic appearance, which doesn’t blend with natural teeth.
 This makes them less suitable for visible front teeth or for those concerned about aesthetics.
 Additionally, some individuals may experience allergic reactions to certain metals used in the crowns, such as nickel.